Photo by Loy Elliott

 The South Mountain Partnership’s Mini-Grant Program is intended to catalyze on-the-ground projects that further the goals of the Partnership, and to advance the capacity of partners to complete projects throughout the region.
 The Program provides funding, on a competitive basis, to projects that sustain the South Mountain landscape’s sense of place by protecting and promoting the region’s Landscape Resources.

 The South Mountain Partnership Mini-Grant Program was developed in 2009 and is administered by the Appalachian Trail Conservancy.
 Financial support is provided by the Department of Conservation and Natural Resources through the Environmental Stewardship Fund.
-To date, over $345,000 in grants have been awarded, with over $750,000 in matching funds leveraged by the grantees – a return of over double.
+To date, over $345,000 in grants have been awarded through 55 grants, with over $760,000 in matching funds leveraged by the grantees – a return of over double.

 Current Funding Round